NewsNation Poll: Where Biden’s approval stands ahead of State of the Union - NewsBreak

 Biden is set to make his first State of the Union address Tuesday , which comes after a mixed-bag year that included a successful bipartisan deal on the infrastructure plan but also critical reviews of issues such as the pullout of Afghanistan and handling of COVID-19 .

 “State of the Union addresses are always significant.
 More so when it’s your first,” said Michael Genovese , president of the Global Policy Institute at Loyola Marymount University .
-“And even more so when you have No. 1 a war in Ukraine, No. 2 an ongoing COVID crisis and No. 3 cratering popularity, which is the problem that President Biden is facing now.”Aside from vodka, what does the US import from Russia?
+“And even more so when you have No. 1 a war in Ukraine, No. 2 an ongoing COVID crisis and No. 3 cratering popularity, which is the problem that President Biden is facing now.”TBI focused on previous ‘areas of interest’ in search for Summer Wells

 NewsNation/Decision Desk HQ asked more than 1,000 registered voters about their thoughts about Biden, the biggest concerns facing the country and their worries about the COVID-19 pandemic.
 Most poll questions had a margin of error of about 3 percent , and the data was compiled on Wednesday and Thursday ahead of the Russian invasion of Ukraine .
 So recent developments in Ukraine weren’t a factor in this poll.